File Size Limits for Attachments in SMS and Email

 Q: Will video attachments generate a preview in emails?

-Yes — GIF thumbnails are auto-generated for video files uploaded via Media Library.
+Yes — GIF thumbnails are auto-generated for video files uploaded via the Media Library.

 Was this article helpful?